libavg/libavg/sphinxdoc/misc.rst

             state, actually changing the state, calling the transition callback and calling the enter callback for the new state.

-            Raises a :py:class:`RuntimeError` if :py:attr:`newState` is not a valid state or if there is no transition defined from the current state to :py:attr:`newState`.
+            Raises a :py:class:`avg.Exception` if :py:attr:`newState` is not a valid state or if there is no transition defined from the current state to :py:attr:`newState`.